Scarlet Fever in children (Scharlach)

 Managing scarlet fever in children or babies can be a very worrying time for parents.
 Remember to take breaks and rest while your child is resting, and ensure you stay hydrated by drinking enough water.

-• If you'd like to gently reduce the fever, you can try using warm compresses on your child's calves with lukewarm water (never use cold water, and change the compress after a maximum of 10 minutes).
+If you'd like to gently reduce the fever, you can try using washcloth/ compresses on your child's forehead and calves with lukewarm water (never use cold water, and change the compress after a maximum of 10 minutes).

 Possible Complications